-Bus tours of the NASA/Stennis Space Center Federal city depart INFINITY Monday – Saturday at 11am, noon, 1pm, 2pm and 3pm.
+Bus tours of NASA Stennis Space Center depart INFINITY Monday – Saturday at 11am, noon, 1pm, 2pm and 3pm.

 Individual guests older than 18 years must present a valid photo ID; those younger than 18 must be accompanied by a parent or guardian.
 Foreign nationals must present a valid passport from their country of origin or a permanent residence card, if applicable.
 Backpacks and large bags are not permitted; all other bags are subject to search.